Taniec z gwiazdami season 11: Scores

 Week 1: Oceana scored 37 out of 40 on her first dance (Cha Cha Cha).
 Although Katarzyna Skrzynecka (the host) claimed it was the highest score ever in Week 1, the actual record belongs to Natasza Urbańska who scored 38 on her Cha Cha Cha in Week 1 of Season 10.
-There was, however, a record in this episode: Łukasz Mróz got the lowest score in history of the show, scoring 15 out of 40 for his Cha Cha Cha.
+There was, however, a record in this episode: Łukasz Mrozu Mróz got the lowest score in history of the show, scoring 15 out of 40 for his Cha Cha Cha.
 Iga Wyrwał also got 15 points for her Jive in Week 3 Season 10.
 There was no elimination this week.

-Week 2: Katarzyna Glinka scored 39 out of 40 for her Quickstep, making it the highest Week 2 score in history of the show. Łukasz Mróz made the biggest weekly improvement in history of the show, after scoring 15 points in Week 1 and then 36 points in Week 2.
+Week 2: Katarzyna Glinka scored 39 out of 40 for her Quickstep, making it the highest Week 2 score in history of the show. Łukasz Mrozu Mróz made the biggest weekly improvement in history of the show, after scoring 15 points in Week 1 and then 36 points in Week 2.
 Przemysław Saleta got 22 points for his Rumba, making it the lowest score of the week.
 Przemysław & Magdalena were eliminated.

 Week 3: Katarzyna Glinka received the first perfect score of the season as well as the earliest perfect score in history of the show.
-Only Mateusz Damięcki, Agata Kulesza, Alan Andersz, Dorota Gardias-Skóra, Anna Mucha and Natasza Urbańska have scored 40 points in Week 3.
+Only Mateusz Damięcki, Agata Kulesza, Alan Andersz, Dorota Gardias, Anna Mucha and Natasza Urbańska have scored 40 points in Week 3.
 Przemysław Saleta got 19 points for his Tango, making it the lowest score of the week. Łukasz & Aneta were eliminated despite being 14 points from the bottom.

 Week 4: Julia Kamińska & Aleksandra Szwed got their first perfect scores for the Paso Doble.
 Przemysław Saleta got 20 points for his Paso Doble, making it the lowest score of the week.
 Przemysław & Izabela were on the bottom of the leaderboard for the third consecutive week.
 Przemysław & Izabela were eliminated.

 Week 5: Julia Kamińska received her second perfect score for the Viennese Waltz and Oceana received her first perfect score for the Samba.
 Maciej Friedek got 28 points for his Viennese Waltz, making it the lowest score of the week.
 Aleksandra & Robert were eliminated despite being 6 points from the bottom.

 Week 6: Olga Bołądź received her first perfect score for the Waltz in American Smooth.
 There was a three-way tie on the second place, with Julia Kamińska, Oceana and Piotr Szwedes all getting 39 out of 40.
 Katarzyna Grochola got 27 points for her Salsa, making it the lowest score of the week.
 Oceana announced that she was pregnant, but she decided to continue with participating in the show, having no contraindications to dance.
 Maciej and Blanka were eliminated despite being 9 points from the bottom.